Robert Kane (philosopher): Radical libertarianism

 "that any construction which escaped confusion and emptiness was likely to fall short of some libertarian aspirations - aspirations that I believe cannot ultimately be fulfilled."

 But Kane claims that the major criticism of all indeterminist libertarian models is explaining the power to choose or do otherwise in "exactly the same conditions," something he calls "dual rational self-control."
 Given that A was the rational choice, how can one defend doing B under exactly the same circumstances?"
 Kane is concerned that such a "dual power" is arbitrary, capricious, and irrational.

 Kane's latest suggestion for his occasional self-forming actions argues that the tension and uncertainty in our minds stirs up "chaos" that is sensitive to micro-indeterminacies at the neuronal level.

 All free acts do not have to be undetermined on the libertarian view, but only those acts by which we made ourselves into the kinds of persons we are, namely the "will-setting" or "self-forming actions" (SFAs) that are required for ultimate responsibility.

 Now I believe these undetermined self-forming actions or SFAs occur at those difficult times of life when we are torn between competing visions of what we should do or become.
 Perhaps we are torn between doing the moral thing or acting from ambition, or between powerful present desires and long-term goals, or we are faced with difficult tasks for which we have aversions.

 Since he is primarily interested in cases of "liberty of indifference," the strong indeterminism he introduces raise the objection of loss of agent control, but Kane says the agent can beforehand decide to assume responsibility whichever way she randomly chose.
 This seems more like rationalization than reason, but Kane defends it.

 "Suppose we were to say to such persons: 'But look, you didn't have sufficient or conclusive prior reasons for choosing as you did since you also had viable reasons for choosing the other way.'
 They might reply.
 'True enough.
 But I did have good reasons for choosing as I did, which I'm willing to stand by and take responsibility for.
 If these reasons were not sufficient or conclusive reasons, that's because, like the heroine of the novel, I was not a fully formed person before I chose (and still am not, for that matter).
 Like the author of the novel, I am in the process of writing an unfinished story and forming an unfinished character who, in my case, is myself.'"

+Death

+Kane died on April 20, 2024, at his home in Guilford, Connecticut, following a brief illness.